NC-SARA

 U.S. Department of Education regulation, 34 CFR 668.43 (a) (5) (v) requires institutions to provide proper notification to students as to whether courses and programs will meet the professional licensure requirements in states where students are located.

-Hunter College – CUNY is a member of the National Council for State Authorization Reciprocity Agreements (NC-SARA).
 State Authorization Reciprocity Agreements establish comparable national standards for institutions offering distance education towards professional licensure outside of their own state.
-This allows Hunter College to offer distance learning programs to residents of states other than New York.
+Membership in NC-SARA allows Hunter College to offer distance learning programs to residents of states other than New York.

 Hunter College is accredited by the Middle States Commission on Higher Education, an institutional accrediting agency recognized by the U.S. Secretary of Education and the Council for Higher Education Accreditation.
 All academic programs offered by Hunter College are approved by the New York State Education Department.
 The Board of Regents in New York State (NYS) grants professional licensure/certificates to qualified candidates.